chadibenrejeb/Balanced-Binary-Tree-test-/README.md

-This is a balanced tree test code to check if the binary tree is balanced or not.
+This is a balanced tree test code to check if the binary tree is balanced or not. written with python